scrabill/how-many-days-until-halloween/README.md

 This site it built with Bootstrap, Javascript and JQuery.

-If you are interested in contributing,[open issues can be found here](https://github.com/scrabill/how-many-days-until-halloween/issues) or suggest your own!
+If you are interested in contributing, [open issues can be found here](https://github.com/scrabill/how-many-days-until-halloween/issues) or suggest your own!
 Here are [guidelines for contributing](https://github.com/scrabill/how-many-days-until-halloween/blob/master/CONTRIBUTING.md).